Shooter testifies Ahmaud Arbery never threatened him

 BRUNSWICK, Ga.
 (AP) — The man who killed Ahmaud Arbery testified Thursday that Arbery did not speak, show a weapon or threaten him in any way before he raised his shotgun and pointed it at the 25-year-old Black man.

+Travis McMichael was among only seven total defense witnesses called to the witness stand before attorneys for all three of the white defendants rested Thursday afternoon.
+Superior Court Judge Timothy Walmsley scheduled closing arguments in the trial for Monday.

-Under cross-examination by the prosecution on his second day of testimony, Travis McMichael said he was “under the impression” that Arbery could be a threat because he was running straight at him and he had seen Arbery trying to get into the truck of a neighbor who had joined in a pursuit of Arbery.
+Under cross-examination by the prosecution on his second day of testimony, McMichael said he was “under the impression” that Arbery could be a threat because he was running straight at him and he had seen Arbery trying to get into the truck of a neighbor who had joined in a pursuit of Arbery in their coastal Georgia neighborhood.

 “All he’s done is run away from you,” prosecutor Linda Dunikoski said.
 “And you pulled out a shotgun and pointed it at him.”